JJ Giltinan International Trophy: Iain Murray era - 1977 to 1982

-The next six years of Giltinan Championship racing is the "Iain Murray era".
-Not only was he invincible in six consecutive contests from 1977 to 1982 (inclusive) but his design and technology innovations were responsible for some of the greatest changes in the class history.
+The next six years of Giltinan Championship racing became known as the "Iain Murray era."
+Not only was he unbeatable, winning six consecutive championships from 1977 to 1982 (inclusive), but his design and technological innovations were also responsible for some of the most significant changes in the class's history.

 After a moderate start to his first season in 1976–1977, Murray decided to modify the hull of his Color 7 skiff.
 The original design had flared sides and was nearly ten feet wide at the beam.
 Murray cut the sides and bow and changed the shape before shipping her off to New Zealand where he won the 1977 Giltinan Championship with an incredible final race win.

 The contest was wide open throughout with no boat ever really having an edge.
 The first four races produced four different winners - KB and Color 7 went into the final race locked on points.
 A 20-knot northerly wind and big seas prevailed and all boats elected to carry their small rigs as the long course was going to be a real test and a battle for survival.

 Defending champion Stephen Kulmar was recalled at the start in Miles Furniture (although he didn't know it at the time) and failed to return.
 His crew sailed brilliantly to cross the finishing line ahead of the fleet but the race for the official winner was amazing.